 For minimizing the cost of the project, PPC-10G base stations could be deployed at 2 km distance from each other or even longer.
 Such distance is probably the longest one in the industry consider various publicly available reports.
 The other factor for lowering project cost is PPC-10G base stations ability for installation at existed contact wire supports (masts) along the tracks with minimum efforts and using cheap mounting sets.

-For testing the connection on the move, Russian Railways has provided a communication laboratory carriage with the locomotive.
+For testing the connection on the move, railway operator has provided a communication laboratory carriage with the locomotive.
 On the roof of the laboratory carriage in both directions, forward and in the opposite direction, sets of PPC-10G radios with small horn antennas were installed.
 A series of passes were carried out along the test section of the railway in both directions and with a change of the track (passes at the first and second main tracks).

 - A stable data exchange rate from any base station was protocoled at 5650 Mbps, while the total data transfer rate was 11300 Mbps (taking into account communication in both directions as 2x 5650 Mbps).